 Kim typically meets with a student and coach twice a week.
 Hours are flexible and students may receive therapy before or after school or during the school day.

-*Dr. Barbara Wise is the author of Linguistic Remedies www.linguisticremedies.com, president of Remedies for Reading Disabilities, Inc., and conducts research at the CLEAR Center at the University of Colorado.
+*Dr. Barbara Wise is the author of Linguistic Remedies www.linguisticremedies.com and president of Remedies for Reading Disabilities, Inc.